State of Illinois

 * Medical or Nutrition Health Risk

-A screening by a WIC Certifying Health Professional must find that you have a medical or nutritional health risk such as low iron, low weight gain during pregnancy, or a diet that needs improvement.
+A screening by a WIC Competent Professional Authority must find that you have a medical or nutritional health risk such as low iron, low weight gain during pregnancy, or opportunities to make improvements in your diet/nutrition.

 At your first visit to a WIC clinic, please bring the following with you: